Rap or Go to the League

 Rap or Go to the League is the fifth studio album by American rapper 2 Chainz.
-It was released on March 1, 2019 through Gamebread and Def Jam Recordings.
+It was released on March 1, 2019, through Gamebread, The Real University (T.R.U.), and Def Jam Recordings.
 The production on the album was handled by multiple producers, including 9th Wonder, Da Honorable C.N.O.T.E., Mike Dean, Mustard, Pharrell Williams, Terrace Martin, and WondaGurl, among others.
 LeBron James also served as executive producer.
 The album features guest appearances by Young Thug, Travis Scott, Kendrick Lamar, Ariana Grande, Ty Dolla Sign, Lil Wayne, Kodak Black and others.

 Rap or Go to the League was supported by two singles: "Girl's Best Friend" and "Rule the World".
 The album received widespread critical praise from music critics and was a commercial success.
 It debuted at number four on the US Billboard 200 chart, earning 65,000 album-equivalent units in its first week.

 Background

 In February 2018, 2 Chainz released the EP The Play Don't Care Who Makes It and soon after announced that his next album would be titled Rap or Go to the League.

 In February 2019, it was revealed that Los Angeles Lakers small forward LeBron James would executive produce the album.
 The album cover was later revealed.

 A Def Jam press release said the intent of the album is "celebrating black excellence and focusing on the power of education and entrepreneurship."
 The press release also says the title "challenges the notion that the only way out of the inner city is either to become a rapper or a ball player".

 On February 28, 2019, the official tracklist was revealed.